Grzejdziok/computer-vision-group-35/README.md

 </p>

 The advantage of this encoding is that it is more scalable and lets us vary generated object resolution independently of the image resolution.
-The disadvantage is that it
+The disadvantage is that it is limited to applying only local changes in the image, so the changes of a wider context implied by adding a new object (like folding other items, changing shadows) cannot be learnt.

 ## 3. Algorithms